AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 1. In the list view on the top right, click AEM instance.
 1. In the AEM instance configuration
     * Enter AEM as a Cloud Service author IP/FQN for example `https://author-p17558-e33255-cmstg.adobeaemcloud.com`.
-    * Enter the user and account
+    * Enter the user and account.
-    * Enter the password for the campaign-remote user that you set in the AEM as a Cloud Service instance (see the procedure above)
+    * Enter the password for the campaign-remote user that you set in the AEM as a Cloud Service instance (see the procedure above).
-    * Select the **Enabled** checkbox
+    * Select the **Enabled** checkbox.
     * Click **Save**.
     >[!NOTE]
     >